morey-tech/managed-argocd-lab-template/README.md

 8. To apply the changes, in the top bar, click "SYNC" then "SYNCHRONIZE".

 The App of Apps will create the `portal` Application resource Akuity Platform.
 Then Argo CD will begin creating the resources for the `portal` Application, the same way it did for the `guestbook`.

-### [bonus] Delete the cluster, recreate it, and deploy the agent to bootstrap it.
-1. Delete the kind cluster
-   1. notice the unknown state in the Clusters dashboard on the Akuity Platform.
-   2. Sync the Applications to prompt Argo CD to mark their state as unknown.
-2. Create the kind cluster
-3. Deploy the agent
-4.

-- This could also demonstrate how the set up could easily be replicated in a hosted K8s environment with no additional configuration for the Applications or the firewall of the hosted environment.
-- The control plane allows for the cluster to be bootstrapped by simply deploying the Akuity agent.

 To reset for the lab:
 - Delete the Argo CD instance